karnkaul/le2d/lib/docs/getting_started.md

 ## Handling Events

-Events are encoded as a variant in `le::Event`. `le::Context` (and its underlying `le::RenderWindow`) maintain an event queue should be iterated every frame.
+Events are encoded as a variant in `le::Event`. `le::Context` (and its underlying `le::RenderWindow`) maintain an event queue which should be iterated every frame.

 ```cpp
 // ...